github/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

   ```shell
   $ cd <em>YOUR-REPOSITORY</em>
   ```
+  {% note %}

+  **Note:** You should be aware that the `filter-repo` command removes some configurations such as the remote url stored in the file `git/config`.
+You may want to back up the config file and restore it before executing `git push` commands in the next steps.

+  You may want to backup your '.git/config' file before continuing with the next step because the 'filter-repo' command removes some configurations such as the remote url, later you will encounter the problem of can not do 'git push'.

+  {% endnote %}

 4. Run the following command, replacing `PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA` with the **path to the file you want to remove, not just its filename**.
 These arguments will:
     - Force Git to process, but not check out, the entire history of every branch and tag
     - Remove the specified file, as well as any empty commits generated as a result